caufero/thebridge-optimized-docs/docs/01-foundations/01-introduction-to-the-bridge.md

 > **Every entity must exist in all three tables.**
 > One record in CMP, one in ETY, and many in LOG.

-These three records are not “connected” (though technically they're linked) — they are actually **one being** observed from three viewpoints.
+These three records are not “connected” (though technically they map onto one another) — they are actually **one being** observed from three viewpoints.

 The unifying force is the **DNA_ID**, the sacred identifier shared across CMP, ETY, LOG.
 It binds the three essences into one entity, one movement, one identity.